Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var fancy2 = "strings can have \' and \" quotes inside";
 ```

 There are a large number of useful built-in JavaScript properties and methods that let you manipulate strings.
-You can see them all [here](http://www.w3schools.com/js/js_string_methods.asp), and also [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/).
+You can see them all here [w3schools](http://www.w3schools.com/js/js_string_methods.asp), and also here [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/).
 These two sites, the www3schools site, and the Mozilla Development Network (MDN), are good references.
+Another useful one is [Javascript.info](https://javascript.info/types#a-string/).
 A few of the most useful String methods follow:

 **length**